 Crime Lab Executive Directors

 Roseanna Ander serves as the founding Executive Director of the University of Chicago Crime Lab (2008) and the University of Chicago Urban Education Lab (2011).
 The University of Chicago Crime Lab and Urban Education Lab each works to help develop, implement and evaluate promising social policy interventions in a way that generates objective outcome data about what works and why, that is as rigorous as the gold standard for evidence used in medicine, another area where lives are at stake.
 It is based in part on the success of MIT’s “Poverty Action Lab” which has quickly become a world leader in applying similarly rigorous research methods to understanding how to address poverty and other social problems in the developing world.
-In January 2010, Ms. Ander was appointed to the International Association of Chiefs of Police Research Advisory Committee and to the Illinois Juvenile Justice Commission.
-In March 2011, Ms. Ander was named co-chair of Chicago Mayor-Elect Rahm Emanuel’s Public Safety Transition Committee.
+In January 2010, Ms. Ander was appointed to the International Association of Chiefs of Police Research Advisory Committee and she formerly served on the Illinois Juvenile Justice Commission.
+Ms. Ander also served on the public safety transition teams for both Chicago Mayor Rahm Emanuel and Illinois Governor Bruce Rauner.
 Prior to joining the University of Chicago, Ms. Ander oversaw the Joyce Foundation’s Gun Violence program, which makes annual grants of $3.3 million to support research and public policies aimed at reducing deaths and injuries from firearms.
 Ms. Ander also served as the developer and lead program officer for the Foundation’s grantmaking on Early Childhood Education.
 Prior to joining Joyce, she was a Soros Justice Fellow with the Massachusetts Attorney General’s Office where she worked on a range of issues including truancy, domestic violence and consumer protection.
 Ms. Ander has also worked for the Harvard Injury Control Center, the Harvard Center for Children’s Health, and the Harvard Project on Schooling and Children.
 She holds a bachelor’s degree from Boston University and a master’s degree from the Harvard School of Public Health.

 For more information on Crime Lab New York, please email: